UkoeHB/bevy_girk/USAGE.md

 - **`ClientFactory`** (trait object): Consumes `ServerConnectToken`s and `GameStartInfo`s to set up client apps.
 - **`GameMessageHandler`** (trait object): Bevy resource inserted into client apps and used to handle incoming game-specific game messages.
-- **`ClientRequestBuffer`**: Bevy resource inserted into client apps and used to marshal client requests into the networking backend.
+- **`ClientRequestSender`**: Bevy resource inserted into client apps and used to marshal client requests into the networking backend.
     - `ClientRequest`: Type specified on construction, must equal the type for all client network requests to be sent to the game (it should probably be a big enum).
-    - *Note*: We use type id consistency checks in the `ClientRequestBuffer` instead of making it generic so the client framework doesn't need to have generic functions and types everywhere.
+    - *Note*: We use type id consistency checks in the `ClientRequestSender` instead of making it generic so the client framework doesn't need to have generic functions and types everywhere.